 The Silesian Buttercup Chicken needs a large coop to rummage around in, especially during the winter.
 These birds can get frostbite, and while the cold won’t kill them, you should avoid your flock getting too cold at all costs.
 To help offset the cold, be sure that your coop has proper insulation and that it is as draft free as possible to provide warmth for your chickens when the temperature starts to drop.

-These birds do well in the heat; just make sure that they have access to fresh water at all times.
+These birds do well in the heat; just make sure that they have access to fresh water at all times by choosing one of the best chicken waterers.
 You will also want to provide them with nutrient-rich food every day; this is especially important if you want them to consistently lay eggs.

 The larger challenge comes from the fact that these birds don’t like confinement.
 The Sicilian Buttercup isn’t a breed that you can keep in the coop year-round; they need room to run.
 This makes them pretty hard to keep if you have limited room in your backyard.